About Philadelphia Hebrew Public Charter School

 Salary and benefits will be highly competitive and commensurate with experience.

-Hebrew Public is committed to building a diverse team that reflects the communities we serve.
-Candidates of color and those from backgrounds that are underrepresented in school leadership roles are particularly encouraged to apply.
+Hebrew Public is committed to building a diverse staff team that reflects the communities we serve and encourage candidates of all backgrounds to apply.

 School TypePublic Charter